mk12/blog/posts/lindenmayer.md

 # Conclusion

-The L-system is a wonderful tool for building complexity and infinite detail from a small---and more importantly, finite!---amount of data.
+The L-system is a wonderful tool for building complexity and infinite detail from a small -- and more importantly, finite! -- amount of data.
 I learned about this method while writing a recursive program to draw Hilbert curves.
 When I rewrote it to use an L-system, the code became much simpler, and I soon realized that it was easily generalizable to dozens of other curves.
 The final product of this project is a web app called [Lindenmayer][lin].
 It currently renders 11 different fractal curves, and you can easily change the number of iterations, stroke thickness, and stroke colour.
 Please try it out, and give me feedback!
 The source is available on [GitHub][gh].

 [aristid]: https://en.wikipedia.org/wiki/Aristid_Lindenmayer
 [cs]: https://en.wikipedia.org/wiki/Cantor_set